 The homestead exemption is a valuable tax reduction offering Summit County home-owners an average savings of $535 per year.

 To qualify, home-owners must be at least 65 years of age, or under age 65 and declared permanently and totally disabled.
-The homestead is also available to military veterans evaluated at 100% disability from a service-connected disability.
+The homestead is also available to military veterans who have received a total (100%) rating for service-connected disabilities OR have received a total (100%) rating for compensation for military service-connected disabilities based on a determination of individual unemployment.
 Applicants must own and occupy their home as their principal place of residence as of January 1 in the year of application.

 Due to the passage of Ohio House Bill 59, new applicants are subject to a means test.
-Eligible home-owners cannot have an annual household income over $31,000 if applying in 2015 or $31,500 if applying in 2016.
+Eligible home-owners cannot have a total household income over $31,500 per year if applying in 2016 or $31,800 if applying in 2017.
 Household income includes the Ohio adjusted gross income of the owner and the owner's spouse.
-The means test does not apply to home-owners who were enrolled in the homestead exemption prior to tax year 2014 or military veterans.
+The means test does not apply to home-owners who were enrolled in the homestead exemption prior to tax year 2014 or qualifying military veterans.
 For more information, click here.

 Real Estate Discount Program

 This is a prepayment program that provides Summit County citizens with a method to budget their semi-annual tax payments.
 Taxpayers are able to share in the interest revenues generated from early payments in the form of a discount credit, which reduces their semi-annual tax bill.
 Real estate taxes must be current to participate in the program.
 There are two enrollment cycles, August 1 through October 31 for the first half tax collection and February 1 through March 31 for the second half tax collection.

 AARP (American Association of Retired Persons)